approov/web-quickstart-google-recaptcha-v3-javascript/README.md

 ## WHAT YOU WILL LEARN

-* How to integrate Google reCAPTCHA V3 into Approov tokens on a real web app in a step by step fashion
+* How to integrate Google reCAPTCHA V3 with Approov on a real web app in a step by step fashion
 * How to setup your web app to get valid Approov Google reCAPTCHA V3 tokens
 * A solid understanding of how to integrate Google reCAPTCHA V3 with Approov into your own web app
 * Some pointers to other Approov features